Updated in December 2019 to remain up to date and accurate.

 - 10 Tips for the New Freelancer – Basic things to remember as you’re getting started in your new freelancing journey.

 How to Build Good Marketing Habits

 - Freelancing Advice: 15 Valuable Lessons You Should Learn – Want some of my biggest lessons from years of freelance writing?
 Check out this post.

 - How to Send a Cold Pitch Email (And Why Most People are TERRIBLE at it) – You need to get good at sending emails; this is where you can start to learn how.

 - The Ultimate Cold Email Checklist – Once you’ve got your cold emails set, run them through this checklist.

 - Want to Start a New Habit?
 Here are 5 Easy Ways to Build Habits – A big part of marketing is making it a habit; this is how you can start slowly and build up.

 Alright, you made it!

-Yes, that was a lot of information, but if you’ve gotten this far you should have a very good idea of how to become a freelance writer.
+Yes, that was a lot of information, but if you’ve gotten this far, you should have an excellent idea of how to become a freelance writer.
 And you can start right now.